h2oai/datatable/docs/manual/comparison_with_pandas.rst

 .. note:: Pandas allows custom functions via the apply method. ``datatable`` does not yet support custom functions.

-.. note:: Also missing in ``datatable`` but available in Pandas are cumulative functions (cumsum, cumprod, ...), as well as windows functions (rolling, expanding, ...)
+.. note:: Also missing in ``datatable`` but available in Pandas are cumulative functions (cumsum, cumprod, ...), some aggregate functions like `nunique`, `ngroup`, ..., as well as windows functions (rolling, expanding, ...)